Reviews Communities Blog FAQ Services Contact

 You are selling into a San Diego market where inventory is tight and demand is persistent.
 Active listings are down 12.5 percent year over year, pending sales are up 6.8 percent, and the average days on market has edged to 25 from 22.
 Mortgage rates near 6.5 percent have stabilized price growth, yet months of inventory remains lean, roughly 1.9 in coastal areas and 2.4 inland, so multiple offers are still common when you price and present well.
 Your timing could matter a lot, especially heading into the March listing window when buyer activity peaks.
 This guidance applies directly to Bay Park and also helps if you are considering nearby Pacific Beach and Mission Valley, where buyer profiles and price tiers vary but the mechanics of winning negotiations are similar.

-What You Need to Know Before You Hire a Top Negotiator in Bay Park
+What Should You Look for Before You Hire a Top Negotiator in Bay Park?

 When your real estate agent San Diego CA shortlists include these attributes, you will feel the difference at offer review.